Jainharshit09/Cuisine-AI/README.md

 ### Recipe Generation Flow
 1. Upload ingredients or enter them manually
 2. AI generates a recipe with instructions
-3. Nutrition analysis is performed automatically
+3. Nutrition analysis is performed automatically via an Ingest background job
 4. Recipe is saved to your collection
-5. **Ingredients are automatically added to your shopping list**
+5. **Ingredients are automatically added to your shopping list via Ingest job**

+### Background Job Processing (Ingest)
+Intensive tasks like nutrition analysis, ingredient detection from images, and shopping list updates are handled by [Ingest](https://ingest.dev) background jobs.
+This ensures a responsive user experience and scalable processing.

+- **Nutrition Analysis**: Offloaded to Ingest for asynchronous processing.
+- **Shopping List Update**: Ingredients from recipes are added to your shopping list via background jobs.
+- **Ingredient Detection**: Image analysis runs as an Ingest job.

 ## Learn More